eugeniop/blog/_posts/2019-08-30-an-ivr-for-collecting-rainfall-data.markdown

 ### Architecture

-The front end of the app is of course Twilio, which does all the voice interfacing.
+The front end of the app is, of course, Twilio, which does all the voice interfacing.

 The backend is a little Express app that handles requests sent by Twilio and records info in a database eventually.

 ![]()

-Twilio publishes a [nodejs SDK](), including a module you can `require` in your app that takes care of the messages exchanged back and forth.
+Twilio publishes a [nodejs SDK](https://www.twilio.com/docs/libraries/node), including a module you can `require` in your app that takes care of the messages exchanged back and forth.

-> The nodejs SDK simplifies the creation of the messages Twilio expects: `TwiML`.
+> The nodejs SDK simplifies the creation of the messages Twilio expects: [TwiML](https://www.twilio.com/docs/voice/twiml).
 These are just XML messages that encode instructions for their engine to do something for you: gather input from the user, say something, etc. I guess you could craft these by yourself, but the SDK makes it super easy.
 And besides, who wants to craft XML messages these days...

 ### Scaffold of a simple app